bcgov/digital-trust-toolkit/credentials/credential-bc-ghg-emissions-verification.md

 ## Localization

 1. The standard language for this governing framework is American English.
-2. The governance framework website SHALL include introductory remakes in all the languages of the g20 countries.

 ## Governing Authority

-_________BC is the governing authority and party legally responsible for developing, maintaining and implementing the Governance Framework.
+BC Climate Action Secreteriat is the governing authority and party legally responsible for developing, maintaining and implementing the Governance Framework.
-The contact for petitioners and relying parties of this GF is
+The contact for petitioners and relying parties of this GF is_
 * 	Name ___________
 * 	Title ____________
 * 	Organization ___________